jlooper/azure-space-mystery/app/game/rocket/en/rosetta/dust.md

 ---
-backdrop: images/comet.jpg
+backdrop: images/banner_5.png
 ---

-# Engine failure
+# Systems failure

-The dust from the comet gets sucked into the engine.
-The dashboard starts blinking red.
-One after the other, the engines fail.
-Your can no longer maneuver the ship.
+The dust from the comet sandblasts your ship.
+The dashboard starts blinking red as external sensors start to fail.
+You can no longer maneuver the ship.
 Your ship is left in an orbit rotating the earth, just like one of many thousands of satellites.

 ...your mission is over!